Uloric Side Effects

 Generic Name: febuxostat

-Note: This document contains side effect information about febuxostat.
-Some of the dosage forms listed on this page may not apply to the brand name Uloric.
+Note: This page contains side effects data for the generic drug febuxostat.
+It is possible that some of the dosage forms included below may not apply to the brand name Uloric.

 For the Consumer

 As well as its needed effects, febuxostat (the active ingredient contained in Uloric) may cause unwanted side effects that require medical attention.

 If any of the following side effects occur while taking febuxostat, check with your doctor immediately:Rare

 - difficult or labored breathing